DDMAL/e2e-omr-documentation/tutorial/document-analysis.md

 trained on a similar manuscript.
 In this case, [models from the Salzinnes manuscript](https://github.com/DDMAL/Calvo-classifier/tree/develop/Models/01-square-notation/02-three-pages-val-acc-20-epochs/models) can be used.

-In this example we are using pages 40, 230, and 176 from MS-73.
+In this example we are using pages 40, 230, and 176 from CDN-Mlr 073.
 Layers were created using Pixelmator and then loaded into Pixel.js to create the background and selected regions layers and ensure all layers were masks by setting the generate masks setting to "true".